chadsec1/decoyim/THREAT_MODEL.md

 ### Specific mitigations for categories of threats

-CoyIM contains a large amount of mitigations against various specific or general types of attacks.
+DecoyIM contains a large amount of mitigations against various specific or general types of attacks.
 Some only protect against one single attack, while others make it possible to avoid whole categories of attacks.
 Not all mitigations are covered here - we will only cover the most important ones.